zlatnaspirala/matrix-engine-wgpu/readme.md

 - Import graph from **JSON**
 - [Experimental] Generate graphs with ai tools services First working graph done with ollama platform.
   You need to open account on ollama platform for free quota service.
-Get API key and add it to the aitool config file (src\tools\editor\backend\config.js) Backend Config.js is on git ignored list.
+Get API key and add it to the aitool config file (src\tools\editor\backend\config.js) Backend Config.js is in git ignored list.
   If you need to create it use this format:
   ```js
   export const aiConfig = {